Muturi-002/Stay-in-cloud/bucketStorage/PAR-DOWNLOAD-GUIDE.md

 5. **File-Specific**: Each PAR grants access to only one file
 6. **Temporary Access**: Perfect for sharing files for short periods

-## Best Practices

-### For File Sharing
-- Use file PARs for sharing sensitive documents securely
-- Create new PARs for each sharing session
-- Monitor PAR creation and usage in your logs
-- Share PAR URLs through secure channels only

-### For Application Integration
-- Generate PARs on-demand rather than pre-creating them
-- Use file PARs for temporary download links in emails or notifications
-- Implement proper error handling for expired PARs
-- Log PAR creation for audit purposes

-### Security Considerations
-- Don't share PAR URLs in insecure channels (email, SMS, etc.)
-- Monitor access logs for unusual activity
-- Consider even shorter expiration times for highly sensitive files
-- Ensure the file exists before creating a PAR

 ## Troubleshooting
 ### Common Issues
 1. **PAR URL Not Working**
-   - Check if PAR has expired
    - Verify the file exists in the bucket
    - Ensure proper URL formatting

 2. **Download Fails**
    - Try creating a new file-specific PAR
    - Check browser security settings
-   - Verify network connectivity to OCI

 3. **Error Creating PAR**
    - Check OCI credentials and permissions
-   - Verify bucket exists and is accessible
    - Check OCI service limits

 ### Error Messages